-Ellen is a seasoned strategist leveraging equitable economic development practices, community engagement, and strong community support organizations to build thriving neighborhoods and towns.
-Ellen is also a skilled facilitator, trained in Transformational Leadership and Art of Hosting techniques to convene critical group conversations and turn the results into actionable plans.
+Ellen is a practitioner, strategist, and teacher, leveraging equitable economic development practices, community engagement, and strong community support organizations to build thriving neighborhoods, towns, and cities.
+Ellen is also a skilled facilitator, able to convene critical group conversations and turn the results into actionable plans.
 She is the creator of the "Radical Inclusion" model of community engagement and the author of National Main Street's "Community Engagement for Main Street Transformation" guidebook.

-For sixteen years, Ellen was the executive director of the Andersonville Chamber of Commerce and Andersonville Development Corporation in Chicago.
+For sixteen years, Ellen was the executive director of the Andersonville Chamber of Commerce and Andersonville Special Service Area (BID).
 During her tenure, the Andersonville neighborhood revived and gained national acclaim for its thriving business district and its use of economic localization, place-making, and environmental sustainability as economic revitalization strategies.
 In 2015, Redfin named Andersonville the #7 hottest neighborhood in the country.

 Ellen occupies a unique niche of working on the ground in economic development as well as collaborating with regional and national thought leaders on economic policy issues.
 For ten years, Ellen served on the board of directors of the national Business Alliance for Local Living Economies (BALLE), and she was a member of the first cohort of BALLE Local Economy Fellows.
 She served on the City of Chicago’s Mayor’s Small Business Advisory Task Force and Retail Advisory Committee.

 Ellen is a regular speaker on the subjects of economic localization, community engagement, business association innovative practices, and environmental sustainability.
 Prior to Andersonville, Ellen was a PR and marketing consultant for organizations including the Chicago Department of Housing and the Local Initiatives Support Corporation.
 Her experience with small businesses began at the League of Chicago Theatres, where she provided technical assistance to arts organizations.